IPGP/git_class/exercises.md

 3. commit all files
 4. make a new branch using `git branch <branch name>`.
 Checkout if the branch exists with `git branch` and then `git checkout <branch name>` to move to it.
-5. use `git mv` to put your album review file into the corresponding subfolder as `recipes/recipe.md`.
+5. use `git mv` to put your recipe file into the corresponding subfolder as `recipes/recipe.md`.
 This will overwrite the default recipe.
 6. look again at `index.html` with your browser and see if your recipe shows up.
 7. commit all the changes